deqode/GoArcc/docs/Introduction/Directory Definition.md

-As we know logging is an essential part of the application.
-Logging helps in troubleshooting the application and you can also see the performance of your infrastructure.
-Logging provides more visibility to your application at the components level.
-Logs contain important information so that anyone can debug or find the fault if exist.
+As we know, logging is an essential part of the application.
+It helps in troubleshooting the application and, you can also see the performance of your infrastructure.
+It provides more visibility to the application at the components level.
+Logs contain important information so that anyone can debug or find the fault if it exists.

-We have implemented log in the whole application so that developers will no need to worry about logging.
+We have implemented log in the whole application so that developers don't have to worry about logging.

-In golang, we have multiple logging libraries.
-So the team has decided to use a zap logger.
+In Golang, we have multiple logging libraries.
+Here, we will use a zap logger.

-### <u>Why we have used zap logger? </u>
+### <u>Why have we used zap logger? </u>

 Just see the comparison below 😀